wesbertolaia/wesbertolaia/README.md

 ### 👨🏻‍💻 About Me

-- I'm a Full Stack Developer thinking about transitioning to be a QA Tester.
+- I'm a Full Stack Developer

 ### 💻 I love working with